netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       Multiple PEPs can be involved in a network.

-      A PEP exposes a NETCONF interface to the SDN Controller.
+      A PEP exposes a NETCONF interface to the SDN Controller {{!RFC6241}}.

    {{arch}} provides the overall architecture and procedure for policy- based access control management.